bebrws/bradbarrows.github.io/source/_posts/2019-11-20-system-preferences-security-and-privacy-osx.markdown

   10|flags|INTEGER|0||0
   11|last_modified|INTEGER|1|CAST(strftime('%s','now') AS INTEGER)|0
 ```

+So after figuring out the coumns in this table and with examples from pre existing rows I went about creating my own SQL queries to insert new Privacy options into System Preferences.

 I then found a row for a service that had the permissions I wanted for Jump Desktop Connect